ForgeGit/Mage_Innervate_DPS/README.md

 - <ins>**External Buffs**</ins>: Number of `Power Infusions` received and uptime on `Moonkin Aura`
 - <ins>**Exposure Dynamics**</ins>: The effect of Innervate was modeled as a smooth interaction with fight duration to capture non-linear DPS returns across varying encounter lengths.

+The fitted model explained 93.0% of observed deviance (Radj2=0.918).
 These covariates were selected according to their plausible causal role, rather than statistical significance.
-Nevertheless, all except XX were statistically significant.
+Among all the linear adjustment variables, Mage–raid item-level difference, number of Druids, and Power Infusion were statistically associated with DPS, whereas Moonkin Aura uptime was not (p=0.58).

 $$
 \mathrm{DPS}_i = \beta_0 + \beta_1 \mathrm{Innervate}_i + \boldsymbol{\beta X}_i + u_{\mathrm{Mage}[i]} + f_{\mathrm{Boss}[i]}(\mathrm{Duration}_i) + g(\mathrm{Duration}_i)\,\mathrm{Innervate}_i + \varepsilon_i